rsdoiel/antennaApp/about.md

   - Linkblog
   - website generator

-date_released: 2025-09-08
+date_released: 2025-09-11
 ---

 About this software
 ===================

-## antennaApp 0.0.2
+## antennaApp 0.0.3

-prototype of a simple tool to create and curate an Antenna like website.
+Added additional field support for front matter.
+Mappging datePublished to pubDate, abstract to description and postPath should point to the Markdown document.

 ### Authors